rberrelleza/intro-to-chaos-engineering/README.md

 ## Recommended reading

-I recommend you take a look at one (or all) of the talks [listed here](docs/resources.md) to learn more about the history, theory and reasons behind Chaos Engineering.
+I recommend you take a look at one (or all) of the talks [listed here](docs/resources.md) to learn more about the history, theory, and reasons behind Chaos Engineering.

 ## Useful links